YassineOuri/MoneyPilot/README.md

 - `PUT /api/transactions/{id}` - Update a transaction
 - `DELETE /api/transactions/{id}` - Delete a transaction

+### Categories (`/api/categories`)

+- `GET /api/categories` - Get all visible categories
+- `GET /api/categories/{id}` - Get a specific category with subcategories and parent
+- `GET /api/categories/sub/{parentId}` - Get all subcategories for a parent category
+- `GET /api/categories/root` - Get all root categories (categories without a parent)
+- `POST /api/categories` - Create a new category
+- `PUT /api/categories/{id}` - Update a category
+- `DELETE /api/categories/{id}` - Delete a category (only if it has no subcategories or transactions)

 **Note:** Most endpoints require JWT authentication.
 Include the token in the Authorization header:
 ```
 Authorization: Bearer {your-jwt-token}
 ```

+## Category Feature

+The category system allows you to organize transactions hierarchically with parent and subcategories.
+Categories support:

+- **Hierarchical Structure** - Categories can have parent categories and multiple subcategories
+- **Category Nature** - Each category can be classified as:
+  - `WANT` - Non-essential purchases
+  - `NEED` - Essential but flexible expenses
+  - `MUST` - Critical, non-negotiable expenses
+  - `NONE` - Unclassified
+- **Icons** - Optional icon support for visual representation
+- **Visibility Control** - Categories can be hidden from listings while preserving data integrity
+- **Transaction Association** - Transactions are linked to categories for better organization and reporting

+### Category Constraints

+- Categories with subcategories cannot be deleted
+- Categories used in transactions cannot be deleted
+- A category cannot be its own parent
+- Circular parent-child relationships are prevented

 ## Project Structure